ethereum-optimism/community-hub/src/docs/developers/compile-test-deploy.md

 :::

 This document is for developers who wish to take a deep dive into the process of compiling, testing, and deploying your contracts for Ethereum and Optimistic Ethereum.

+## Overview

-Additionally, you'll learn about:
+You'll learn about:

-1. Common gotchas while developing for Optimistic Ethereum and how to get around them,
+1. Common gotchas while developing for Optimistic Ethereum and how to get around them.
-1. Hardhat vs. Truffle vs. Waffle and the pros and cons for each,
+1. Hardhat vs. Truffle vs. Waffle and the pros and cons for each.
-1. What L1 <> L2 communication is used for in best practices and what it can be used for, and
+1. What L1 <> L2 communication is used for in best practices and what it can be used for.
 1. How to use Optimism contracts in your projects.

-## Overview
+Let's dive in!

 ## Ethereum Contracts

 ### Step 1.
 Compile

 ### Step 2.
 Test